 Think of composition as a balancing act.
-On the left, below, I had some fun imaging an actual device that had to be balanced with the right size boxes.
-It was fun and I ended up with a nice abstract composition.
-On the right, I really just did the same thing, only this time I used a real object, the orchids.
+On the left, below, we had some fun imaging an actual device that had to be balanced with the right size boxes.
+It was fun and we ended up with a nice abstract composition.
+On the right, we really just did the same thing, only this time we used a real object, the orchids.
 Keep the idea of balance in your mind as you play with your drawings.